Gilcrease Expressway

 The Gilcrease Expressway is a 16.7 mi highway in Tulsa County, Oklahoma, United States.
 It is part of the county's long-term plan to complete an outer highway loop around Tulsa's central business district.
-The highway will connect Interstate 44 (I-44) in West Tulsa to I-244 near the Tulsa International Airport.
+The highway will connect Interstate 44 (I-44) in Sapulpa to I-244 near Tulsa International Airport.

 Route description

-Currently, the portion of freeway open to traffic is the section between North 41st West Avenue and Interstate 244.
+The eastern segment of the highway runs from North 41st West Avenue east to Interstate 244.
 From US-75 to I-244/US-412, the Gilcrease carries the easternmost part of State Highway 11.
-The currently existing freeway serves Tulsa International Airport and surrounding areas.
+The currently existing highway serves Tulsa International Airport and surrounding areas.